pixie-io/blog.px.dev/content/blog/detect-monero-miners/index.md

 ### Model hardware usage patterns of miners

-Similarly, you can collect data from hardware counters and train a model that discriminates between mining and not-mining using of CPU, GPU, etc., as discussed in [Gangwal et al.](https://arxiv.org/abs/1909.00268) and [Tahir et al.](http://caesar.web.engr.illinois.edu/papers/dime-raid17.pdf)
+Similarly, you can collect data from hardware counters and train a model that discriminates between mining and not-mining use of CPU, GPU, etc., as discussed in [Gangwal et al.](https://arxiv.org/abs/1909.00268) and [Tahir et al.](http://caesar.web.engr.illinois.edu/papers/dime-raid17.pdf)

 🟢 **Pros:** robust to binary obfuscation